milesmcc/a17t/docs/typography/code.md

 # Variants

-Beyond customization, the content element has no variants.
+Beyond customization, the code element has no variants.

 # Accessibility